 Summary of teaching

-15 hours (CE928) or 30 hours (CE934) of blended learning, predominantly distance learning-led with materials provided via a virtual learning environment, supported by online module reading and tutorial support.
+15 hours (CE928) or 30 hours (CE934) of blended learning, predominantly distance learning-led with materials provided via a virtual learning environment, supported by online module reading and webinar support.

 Module timing and duration